elastic/edot-collector-configurator/README.md

 This command prints:

--   A detailed description of what the recipe does\
+-   A detailed description of what the recipe does
--   A list of required and optional arguments\
+-   A list of required and optional arguments
 -   The associated environment variable names (if applicable)

-### Step 3 --- Build the configuration
+### Step 3 - Build the configuration

 Use the recipe and provide the required arguments: